 groud-breaking volume, Peacebuilding: Catholic Theology, Ethics, and Praxis (2010).

-Current research foci include resource extraction and nuclear disarmament.
+Current research foci include mining and conflict and nuclear disarmament.

 Training and Support: CPN is not a funding organization, but it assists in accessing